Layr-Labs/eigenlayer-contracts/docs/core/AllocationManager.md

 _Note: this method can be called directly by an operator/AVS, or by a caller authorized by the operator/AVS.
 See [`PermissionController.md`](../permissions/PermissionController.md) for details._

 This method may be called by EITHER an operator OR an AVS to which an operator is registered; it is intended to allow deregistration to be triggered by EITHER party.
 This method generally inverts the effects of `registerForOperatorSets`, with two specific exceptions:
 1. As part of deregistration, each operator set is removed from the operator's `registeredSets`.
-HOWEVER, **any stake allocations to that operator set will remain slashable for `DEALLOCATION_DELAY` blocks.**
+HOWEVER, **any stake allocations to that operator set will remain slashable for `DEALLOCATION_DELAY` blocks.** The operator will not be allowed to register for the operator set again until this slashable window has passed.
-2. Once all sets have been removed, the AVS's configured `IAVSRegistrar` is called to complete deregistration on the AVS side. **Unlike registration, if this call reverts it will be ignored.** This is to stop an AVS from maliciously preventing operators from deregistering.
+2. Once all sets have been removed, the AVS's configured `IAVSRegistrar` is called to complete deregistration on the AVS side.

 This method makes an external call to the `IAVSRegistrar.deregisterOperator` method, passing in the deregistering `operator` and the `operatorSetIds` being deregistered from.
 From [`IAVSRegistrar.sol`](../../src/contracts/interfaces/IAVSRegistrar.sol):